ErikPGJ/python_solo/MISC_CONVENTIONS.md

 IDDT : IRFU (SolO) Datasets Directory Tree.
 "SolO" is excluded from the abbreviation since it is implicit from parent package "solo".
-Refers to a standardized directory structure in which SolO datasets are organized at IRFU and which is overlaps with the way ROC stores their datasets.
+Refers to a standardized directory structure in which SolO datasets are organized at IRFU and which is overlaps with RDDT.
 It is therefore important to compare the two.
+See RDDT.

-Note: SOAR mirroring requires constructing paths for LL and L1.
+Note: IDDT must support SOAR datasets, and thus paths for LL and L1 datasets.

 - IDDT:
   - Is not defined for HK.